Bank of America Corporation (BAC) Just Got Our Attention

 Daiwa Securities gave a rating of “Neutral” to BAC, setting the target price at $31 in the report published on January 06th of the current year.

-During the last 5 trading sessions, BAC fell by -6.02%, which changed the moving average for the period of 200-days by +33.62% in comparison to the 20-day moving average, which settled at $31.78.
-In addition, Bank of America Corporation saw -2.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BAC rose by +9.17%, which changed the moving average for the period of 200-days by +48.49% in comparison to the 20-day moving average, which settled at $31.87.
+In addition, Bank of America Corporation saw 6.80% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading